CADmium-Co/CADmium/README.md

 Most especially, we need help in the following areas:

 **Design:** The tool must look and feel good and we are not designers.
 We would love contributions in the form of:
-- Advice, mockups, or tailwindcss examples of how to make different elements look and behave better.
+- Advice, mockups, or tailwindcss examples of how to make different elements look and behave better
 - In particular, help picking a color palette that works well and is unique
 - Help figuring out how to implement dark mode